 Virginia found great success at home this season, but has struggled away from the friendly confines of University Hall.
 The Cavaliers finished their regular season home schedule with a 14-1 record at U-Hall (7-1 in ACC games), including wins over second-ranked North Carolina (Feb.
 25) and third-ranked Duke (Feb.
 14).
 Virginia finished the regular season with just a 6-6 record in games away from home.
 UVa won its only neutral site game (Tennessee - Dec.
-19) and is 5-6 in away contests.
+19) during the regular season and was 5-6 in away contests.
 The Cavaliers are 2-6 in away conference contests.
+Virginia lost to Georgia Tech in the quarterfinals of the ACC Tournament at the Georgia Dome in Atlanta.